 It's the last month of school, and the end is near.
 You may possibly see the light at the end of the tunnel, but in normal end-of-school fashion, you are probably chasing your tail.
 I never knew if I was coming or going.
 It was a miracle from heaven if I made it to school with my lunch and two matching shoes.
 The last month of school is a whirlwind of awards ceremonies, testing, cleaning, catching up, and all things sleep-depriving.

-The truth is, my husband and three children always knew that during the last month of school, I was in autopilot and could not be trusted to remember anything.
+The truth is, my husband and three children always knew that during the last month of school, I was on autopilot and could not be trusted to remember anything.
 Yes, I would tell my kids to put their shoes in the fridge and their breakfast in their closet.
 Over the years, I got better at managing the controlled chaos and worked harder at camouflaging my inner hot mess.
-It wasn't easy but I finally figured out how to make it work and keep my sanity.
-My youngest also finally got real birthday parties because bless his heart, his birthday is the last week of school and he was lucky to get a store bought cupcake some years.
+It wasn't easy, but I finally figured out how to make it work and keep my sanity.
+My youngest also finally got real birthday parties because bless his heart, his birthday is the last week of school, and he was lucky to get a store-bought cupcake some years.

 Clean, Purge, & Organize

 Let's be honest, that cabinet that was beautifully organized the first week of school could now be considered dangerous, and if you move one thing, it could all come tumbling down.
 It's like Monica's closet on Friends.
 You are not alone.
 We all have that space.